House Poor: What It Means And How To Avoid It

 How Does Somebody Become House Poor?

-Buying A Home That Is Too Expensive
+Buying A Home That’s Too Expensive

-Home buyers often get caught up in the idea of owning their “dream home,” and may buy a house way out of their price range.
+Home buyers often get caught up in the idea of owning their “dream home” and end up buying a house way out of their price range.
+Just because you’re approved for a certain mortgage amount doesn’t mean you should max out your budget.

 Underestimating The Costs Of Homeownership

-- Deposit or down payment
+- A deposit or down payment

 - Lender fees